SAIKIRANN226/AWS_DevOps_Notes/Terraform/Session-35.md

    4. Take the AMI
    5. Upate auto-scaling using new AMI, that means slowly old instances will replace by new instances.
 In future if traffic increases, auto-scaling uses AMI to add the instances.
 Which approach is better 1st or 2nd ?
 2nd one is better because there will be less downtime, while website is running.
+This is VM based approach, later we move to the containerized approach.

 ### Points to remember
 - Auto-scaling is only for web and app tier apps, for Database we use RDS,DynamoDB etc.